 - 2-3 cups milk

-- Add the boiling water and bring mixture to a boil.
+Bring mixture to a boil.
 Reduce to a simmer, cover and cook until tender, about 15 minutes.
+Mix in salt, 1 tablespoon butter and honey.

-- Add milk to the buckwheat with 1 more tablespoon butter.
+Add milk to the cooked buckwheat.
 Return to heat to warm up.
-Serve with sugar and fresh fruit.
+Serve with honey and fresh fruit.